 Read The Best Books on Climate Change

-We all know that books are printed on paper, and the pulp used to make that paper came from trees.
-While producing books requires harvesting trees, one pulpwood tree can make about 80 books.
-Then the process of producing one book consumes two kilowatt-hours of fossil fuel energy and approximately 7.5 kilograms of carbon dioxide, for a total of 100 times fewer greenhouse gas emissions than those caused to make one e-reader device (which requires about 100 kilowatt hours of fossil fuel energy and generates more than 65 pounds of carbon dioxide).
+We all know that books are printed on paper, and the pulp used to make that paper comes from trees.
+While producing books requires harvesting trees, one pulpwood tree can make about 80 books, on average.
+The process of producing one book consumes two kilowatt-hours of fossil fuel energy, and emits about 7kg of carbon dioxide.

 If you have a choice between a book and an e-book, go for the book — especially if it’s printed on recycled or sustainability-certified paper, and with vegetable- or soy-based ink.
 A single e-reader device requires about 100 kilowatt-hours of fossil fuel energy and generates more than 65 pounds of carbon dioxide — that's almost 100 times more greenhouse gas emissions than those associated with a single hardcopy book.

 Another way that we can consume books in an eco-friendly way is by checking them out from our local library.
 And, at home, books can even help reduce our environmental impact when we place them in bookcases along the outer walls.
 There, they help insulate our homes, reducing household energy consumption!
 Pretty neat, right?